GD Topic - Electric Vehicles (EVs) in India: Dream or Reality?

 Key Features of Electric Vehicles (EVs)

-Below are some of the key features of Electric Vehicles (EVs):
+Refer to the key features of Electric Vehicles (EVs) here:

-- Energy Efficiency: Electric Vehicles are energy efficient as they convert over 77% of electrical energy into motion as compared to 20-30% for traditional vehicles.
+- Electric Vehicles are energy efficient as they convert over 77% of electrical energy into motion as compared to 20-30% for traditional vehicles.

-- Zero Emissions: Electric Vehicles do not produce any tailpipe emissions.
+- Electric Vehicles do not produce any tailpipe emissions.
 These vehicles contribute to reduced air pollution and greenhouse gas levels.

-- Lower Operating Costs: The operating cost of fuel and maintenance of electric vehicles is low.
-It is because of the fewer moving parts in these vehicles.
+- The operating costs of fuel and maintenance of electric vehicles are low.
+It is because there are fewer moving parts in EVs.

-- Innovative Technology: The electric vehicles are equipped with advanced features such as smart dashboards, regenerative braking, and connectivity options.
+- The electric vehicles are built with advanced features such as smart dashboards, regenerative braking, and connectivity options.

-- Silent Operation: EVs contribute to lower noise pollution are they produce significantly less noise compared to ICE vehicles (Internal Combustion Engine Vehicles).
+- EVs contribute to lower noise pollution because they produce significantly less noise compared to ICE vehicles (Internal Combustion Engine Vehicles).

 History of Electric Vehicles (EVs)

-As most people think, EVs are not invented in the 21st century.
-The technology used for EVs is almost as old as the ones used in ICEs.
+As most people think, EVs were not invented in the 21st century.
+The technology used for EVs is almost as old as the technology used in ICEs.
 Inventors started performing experiments in electric propulsion during the 1820s.
-However, in the 18th century, EVs didn’t get much attention as compared to ICE vehicles, because EVs had immature battery technology, high costs, lack of infrastructure, faced competition from steam and horse-drawn vehicles, industrial priorities, lack of awareness among people, and lack of demand.
+However, in the 18th century, EVs didn’t get much attention compared to ICE vehicles because EVs had immature battery technology, high costs, a lack of infrastructure, faced competition from steam and horse-drawn vehicles, industrial priorities, a lack of awareness among people, and a lack of demand.
 After many experiments and failures, EVs finally started getting the required recognition in the late 19th and early 20th centuries.
 This period is referred to as the Golden Era of Electric Vehicles.
 Some reasons behind the recognition include advancements in battery technology, innovative designs, ease of use, technological improvements, celebrity and industrial endorsement, and increasing urban user popularity.

 Future of Electric Vehicles in India

-India is seeing a strong push for electric vehicles as a sustainable and eco-friendly mode of transportation.
-With a growing focus on reducing carbon emissions, improving energy security, and addressing urban air pollution, India is moving towards positioning itself as a key player in the global EV ecosystem.
-According to the 2023 statistics, EVs make up about 2% of the total car sales in India, to achieve this goal.
-The government of India wants to increase this percentage to 30% by 2030.
-India has decided to cut import taxes on electric vehicles.
+Electric Vehicles in India are heavily promoted as a sustainable and eco-friendly mode of transportation.
+The country is constantly trying to position itself as a key player in the global EV ecosystem to reduce carbon emissions, improve security, and address urban pollution.
+According to the 2023 statistics, EVs make up about 2% of the total car sales in India.
+To achieve the dream of making India a key player, the government of India wants to increase this percentage to 30% by 2030.
+India has also decided to cut import taxes on electric vehicles.
 This exemption will apply to the electric vehicles produced by those car-makers who commit to invest at least 500 million dollars and start domestic manufacturing within 3 years.
 These changes will lead to increased competition for the domestic auto-makers.
 However, it seems like the Indian auto-makers have plans to compete in the EV market.

 - Tata Motors commands more than 80% of India’s electric car market.
 The company is currently selling four EV models and plans to expand its EV lineup to at least ten models over the next 3-4 years.
 Besides, the company is targeting to increase its EV sales to 25% of its total car sales by 2025.